 A gravel bike has much to offer in terms of speed on gentler off-road terrain than its hardy, technically proficient off-road cousin.

-The absence of complicated suspension systems points towards a ‘harder’ feeling but more efficient pedal power ride.
+The absence of complicated suspension systems points towards a ‘harder’ feeling but a more efficient pedal-power ride.

-They aim to ride as fast as possible on mild off-road with tires narrower than mountain bike tires and drop bars while keeping a pace just somewhat off the road bike on the tarmac.
+They aim to ride as fast as possible on mild off-road with tires narrower than mountain bike tires and drop bars while keeping a pace just somewhat off-road bike on the tarmac.

 Gravel bikes can be fitted for bike packing and kitted out according to expected terrain.
 Let the adventures begin!

 Mountain Bikes At A Glance

 |General characteristics||Mountain bike|